Technical progress is the progress of society, he believed. Social progress: concept, criteria

 - superstructure – a set of legal, political, ideological, religious, cultural and other institutions and relations.

-3.2.2 Civilization- the level, stage of development of society, material and spiritual culture, following barbarism and savagery.
-Civilizations differ from each other: a specific way of life, a system of values, ways of interconnection with the outside world
+3.2.2.Civilization- level, stage of development of society, material and spiritual culture, following barbarism and savagery.
+Civilizations differ from each other: in their specific way of life, value system, and ways of interrelating with the outside world.

-Today scientists distinguish: Western and Eastern civilizations.
+Today scientists distinguish between Western and Eastern civilizations.

-Comparison of Western and Eastern Civilization
+Comparison of Western and Eastern civilization

 Progress

-3.3.1 Progress (moving forward) - transition from lower to higher, from simple to complex, from imperfect to more perfect.
+3.3.1.
+Progress (moving forward) – transition from lower to higher, from simple to complex, from imperfect to more perfect.

 3.3.2..Types of social progress

-Progress of science and technology (NTP, NTR)
+· Progress of science and technology (NTP, NTR)

-Progress in the development of productive forces (industrial revolution)
+· Progress in the development of productive forces (industrial revolution)

-Political progress (transition from totalitarianism to democracy)
+· Political progress (transition from totalitarianism to democracy)

 § development of the human mind